-The Antarctic toothfish has a circumpolar distribution and typically though not exclusively south of the Antarctic convergence ($\sim 60^{\circ}$ S).
-A summary of the biology of Antarctic toothfish is provided in Hanchet et al. (2015).
+The Antarctic toothfish has a circumpolar distribution and typically, though not exclusively, south of the Antarctic convergence (60° S).
+A summary of the biology of Antarctic toothfish is provided in Hanchet et al. (2015a).
 Although Antarctic toothfish are primarily a demersal species, adults can be neutrally buoyant and some have been observed to inhabit the pelagic zone at times during their life cycle (Near et al. 2003).
-Juvenile growth has been well documented (Horn, 2002; Horn et al., 2003), with fish reaching about 60 cm total length (TL) after five years and about 100 cm TL after ten years.
+Juvenile growth has been well documented (Horn 2002a, Horn et al. 2003), with fish reaching about 60 cm total length (TL) after five years and about 100 cm TL after ten years.
 Growth slows as fish reach the adult stage from about 125 cm.
-The maximum length recorded is 250 cm, and less than 1% of observed Antarctic toothfish have been above 180 cm.
-The maximum recorded age of Antarctic toothfish is 48 years, but fewer than 1% of all Antarctic toothfish have been aged greater than 31 years.
-Ages have been validated by Horn (2003) for juvenile fish using tetracycline marking and for adult fish using two recaptured tagged fish, as well as by Brooks et al. (2011) for adult fish using lead-radium dating.
+The maximum length recorded is 250 cm, and less than 1% of observed have been above 180 cm.
+The maximum recorded age of Antarctic toothfish is 48 years, but fewer than 1% have been aged greater than 31 years.
+Ages have been validated by Horn (2003) for juvenile fish using tetracycline marking, for adult fish using two recaptured tagged fish, and for adult fish by lead-radium dating by Brooks et al. (2011).

-Hanchet et al. (2008) suggested that, depending on the exact location of spawning, eggs and larvae become entrained by the Ross Sea gyres (a small clockwise rotating western gyre located around the Balleny Islands, and a larger clockwise rotating eastern gyre covering the rest of Subareas 88.1 and 88.2), and move either west settling out around the Balleny Islands and adjacent Antarctic continental shelf, south onto the Ross Sea shelf, or eastwards with the eastern Ross Sea gyre settling along the continental slope and shelf to the east of the Ross Sea in Subarea 88.2.
+Hanchet et al. (2008) suggested that, depending on the exact location of spawning, eggs and larvae become entrained by the Ross Sea gyres (a small clockwise rotating western gyre located around the Balleny Islands, and a larger clockwise rotating eastern gyre covering the rest of Subareas 88.1 and 88.2), and move either west settling out around the Balleny Islands and adjacent Antarctic continental shelf, south onto the Ross Sea shelf, or eastwards with the eastern Ross Sea gyre, settling along the continental slope and shelf to the east of the Ross Sea in Subarea 88.2.

 As the juveniles in Subarea 88.2 grow, they likely move west with the Antarctic coastal counter current, towards the Ross Sea shelf and then to deeper water (>1000 m).
 They then move northwards as they mature, towards the continental slope, into depths of 1000-1500 m.
 Spawning and pre-spawning fish move onto the Pacific-Antarctic ridge to spawn and then likely return to the more productive slope area to feed and regain condition (Hanchet et al. 2008) or remain in the north (Parker et al. 2019).
 Tagging data suggest that spawning fish remain in the northern area for two or three years and this may be different by sex.
-A similar conclusion on the life history was reached in Ashford et al. (2012) using otolith chemistry, age data, and Lagrangian particle simulations.
+A similar conclusion on the life history was reached by Ashford et al. (2012), using otolith chemistry, age data, and Lagrangian particle simulations.